 - Powdered milk or goat’s milk

-Mix all of the ingredients together and fill each tea bag with a few heaping spoonfuls.
+Mix all the ingredients together and fill each tea bag with a few heaping spoonfuls.

-To give tub tea as a gift, pack tea bags into a mason jar or pretty vase and give with these instructions:
+To give bath tea as a gift, pack tea bags into a mason jar or pretty vase and give it with these instructions: